First published 4/13/2020. Last updated 12/20/2021.

 Should I be cleaning my dog/cat more often?
 Should I sanitize my pet in any way?

-While your dog may be thrilled to have you around more often, they’re also likely to get bored or restless.
-And they may very well distract you from getting work done.
+Throughout this pandemic, many people have spent an unprecedented amount of time at home with their pets.
+While your dog may be thrilled to have you around more often, they’re also likely to get bored or restless—and they may very well distract you from getting work done.

 Pet-Safe Cleaning Tips

-Washing your hands, avoiding touching your face, and sanitizing surfaces: these recommendations are important in any home, with or without pets.
+Washing your hands, avoiding touching your face, and sanitising surfaces: these recommendations are important in any home, with or without pets.

-But as Dr. Richter points out, there’s no need to use special “sanitizing” products on your pet.
-In fact, hand sanitizer, with its high alcohol content, should not be applied to your dog (or cat).
+There’s no need to use special “sanitising” products on your pet.
+In fact, hand sanitiser, with its high alcohol content, should not be applied to your dog (or cat).
 Instead, an ordinary bath with pet-safe soap or shampoo will suffice.